Vicomtech/CNC-Assist/README.md

-# CNC Programming Corpus
+# CNC Assist Corpus

-Welcome to the CNC Programming Corpus repository!
+Welcome to the CNC Assist Corpus repository!
 This repository contains a compiled corpus designed to support CNC programming, offering a comprehensive set of question-answer pairs and procedural instructions in both Spanish and Basque.

 ## Contents